ironArray/Caterva2/doc/tutorials/web-client.md

 scale: 50%
 ---

-Initial view of the roots known to the subscriber
+Initial view of the roots known to the subscriber #TODO update
 ```

-Click on `foo`, and you shall also get the list of datasets in the root, along with a search box.
-Clicking on an unsubscribed root will subscribe to it automatically.
+Check `foo`, and you shall also get the list of datasets in the root, along with a search box.
+Enabling an unsubscribed root will subscribe to it automatically.

 Entering a string in the search box allows you to narrow the list of datasets down to those whose name contains that string.
 Try entering `ds-` and clicking on "Search" to limit the list to example datasets (tip: entering `.b2` may help filtering out non-Blosc2 datasets).